Nowadays, the most effective way for brands to know how the public feels about them, their products, and other efforts is to track mentions.

 Optimizing queries to get more relevant mentions

-Setting up queries correctly is extremely important because it is a precondition for getting optimal and relevant results in your reports.
+Setting up queries correctly is extremely important.
+It is a precondition for getting optimal and relevant results in your reports.

 If your queries are not set up correctly, you might experience missing mentions or receiving mentions that are not relevant to your business.
 The latter can cause mention limit breach.